elastic/integrations/packages/prometheus/docs/README.md

 #### Metrics count

 The Prometheus integration's `remote_write` dataset provides a `Metrics Count` parameter, which is disabled by default.
 When enabled, it counts the total number of Prometheus metrics within each Elasticsearch document.
-This count is stored in a field called `metrics_count`.
-This value is calculated prior to any enrichments by Ingest Pipelines or Agent Processors, ensuring consistency.
+This count is stored in a field called `metrics_count` and its value is calculated prior to any enrichments by Ingest Pipelines or Agent Processors, ensuring consistency.
 This field name is reserved for internal use and must not be altered using Agent Processors or Ingest Pipelines.

 ### Prometheus Queries (PromQL)